-Required Cr.
+Required l Program Course (1 hour) Cr.
 Hrs.

-LSS 211 Advanced Cardiac Life Support (Ad CLS) 1
+LSS 211 Advanced Cardiac Life Support ( (ACLS)1

-Total Seme ster Credit Hours 1
+Total Sem ester Credit Hours

 APPLIED ELECTROCARDIOGRAPHY

 Program Code: G.AKG.CER

 Minimum graduation requirement - 1 semester hour

 The Applied Electrocardiography certificate provides training for the student who plans to work in an office that provides care to patients with cardiac diagnoses.
 Students must be enrolled in or have completed Medical Assisting certificate program, or have the permission of the faculty.